semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 The *"doc"* field contains the updated fields of the document.

 Here, I purposely included an option called *detect_noop*.
-This options, if it is set to **true**, will make a diff between the actual version of your document, stored by
+This options, if it is set to **true**, will make a *diff* between the actual version of your document, stored by
 Elasticsearch, and the one you're sending.
-If the diff in null, then Elasticsearch will just drop the request.
+If the difference is null, then Elasticsearch will just drop the request.

 #### The Response